awslabs/autonomous-driving-data-framework/modules/mlops/kubeflow-users/README.md

 - an entry for each user in the module manifest under `KubeflowUsers` -- see `Input Parameters`

 #### Using AWS SecretsManager
-A unique entry to AWS SecretsManager is required with the following JSON format:
+A unique entry to AWS SecretsManager for each user is required with the following JSON format:
 ```json
 {
   "email": "user1@amazon.com",